UPDATES for the Spring Term 2022

 Children simply snap together programming blocks to make characters move, jump, dance and sing.
 They will also be using some of Scratch Jr’s more advanced coding blocks to create their own interactive dancing robot game.
 The children will learn the important skills of critical thinking, problem solving and debugging.
 They will document their coding by creating a journal in Book Creator.

 PE will be on a Wednesday and Friday each week.
 On these days, children have the option to come to school dressed in PE Kits (or not).
 Tracksuits and plain black leggings are fine, but please ensure that your child is wearing the correct PE top (green).

-This term we will be developing our skills in invasion games.
+This term we will be developing our skills in Sports hall Athletics.

 Your child will be set online homework each week.
 This is set every Thursday and will be due in the following week.
 Please ensure that your child completes the weekly homework tasks.

 - Online maths homework (My Maths)